- Solar advice hub

 Is there a maximum number of solar panels allowed in the UK?

-Find out whether there is any limit on the number of solar panels you can have on your rooftop.
+Find out whether there is any limit on the number of solar panels – or other solar gear – you can have installed at your home.

 Why you can trust our content